 This one kind of dependings on how far you want to go, but we can start small with one simple rule.

-Avoid pre-processing in Excel at all costs.
+Avoid pre-processing in Excel.

 To avoid this you have two options.
 For those who are really code-phobic, you could theoretically use Excel’s handy macro feature to record the work you do on the dataset in Excel.
 This should produce an Excel Macro script (written in Excel’s native language VBA) which would show exactly what you did and hopefully allow someone else to reproduce it by running the script.